-These are some of the most Frequently Asked Questions.
+These are some of the most Frequently Asked Questions or FAQ.

 Subscribe to our Newsletter for Spotlight Products and Specials.